apollographql/router/.changesets/feat_tninesling_cost_directives.md

-### Account for demand control directives when scoring operations ([PR #5777](https://github.com/apollographql/router/pull/5777))
+### Support demand control directives ([PR #5777](https://github.com/apollographql/router/pull/5777))

-When scoring operations in the demand control plugin, utilize applications of `@cost` and `@listSize` from the supergraph schema to make better cost estimates.
+The router supports two new demand control directives, `@cost` and `@listSize`, that you can use to provide more accurate estimates of GraphQL operation costs to the router's demand control plugin.

-For expensive resolvers, the `@cost` directive can override the default weights in the cost calculation.
+Use the `@cost` directive to customize the weights of operation cost calculations, particularly for expensive resolvers.

 ```graphql
 type Product {